 A lot of the best material for working on thumbposition is written by cellist-composers as they, more so than “pianist-composers”, were the most aware of what could – and couldn’t – be done in thumbposition on the cello.
 These cellist-composers used their own music as the ideal vehicle for showing off their virtuoso skills in the Higher Regions.
 Beethoven offered to write a cello concerto for Bernard Romberg, who however politely declined, saying “I prefer to play my own music”.
 This is why we have many Cello Concertos by Romberg, but none by Beethoven (the Triple Concerto is the closest he got)!
 Romberg was probably frightened by Beethoven’s often unidiomatic (not cellist-friendly) high writing.
 A cellist-composer would never write anything that they couldn’t play well.

-PEDAGOGICAL ORDER = CHRONOLOGICAL
+PEDAGOGICAL ORDER = CHRONOLOGICAL ORDER

 It is very convenient to practice thumbposition material (repertoire at least) in chronological order, starting with the Baroque, then Classical, followed by Romantic and finishing with the 20th century.
 This is not because of the differences in the quantity of thumbposition playing in cello writing through the epochs but rather because of the type of thumbposition playing.
-This subject is explored more fully on its own dedicated page: Thumbposition: Pedagocical Order By Epoch.
+This subject is explored more fully on its own dedicated page:

-Practicing in octaves can also be very useful.
+Practising in octaves is also very useful.
 No other material works the thumb so intensively, because when we play octaves the thumb is always stopping the string: it has no “rest time”.
 This is great for developing strength and a tough callous – so long as we don’t overdo it.
 Octaves are also very good for establishing a strong secure hand frame, normally between the thumb and third finger but also with the thumb/second finger combination.
 Open this Octaves link for a more in-depth discussion about this subject as well as for a lot of practice material (exercises, studies and repertoire compilations).